 The company responsible for VyprVPN, Golden Frog, is legally registered in privacy-friendly Switzerland.
 This is a country with no data retention laws and not part of the 14 eyes group.
 In other words, they are ideally-positioned to ignore legal requests and protect your anonymity.

 Many VPNs are beating their chest and claiming they have a “zero logging” policy.
 Sounds very nice, but most are simply lying or at the very least “massaging the truth”.
-It’s therefore very nice to see VyprVPN state very clearly what data they keep or don’t keep.
+It’s therefore lovely to see VyprVPN state very clearly what data they keep or don’t keep.
 With that said, they do log a bit too much, including timestamps, bandwidth, and your IP address.

-The service has very good speeds that rival some of the strongest VPNs on the market today.
+The service has excellent speeds that rival some of the strongest VPNs on the market today.
 They have 700+ servers in over 70 locations around the world – far from the most, but also not shabby.
-Obviously, the server list is not an obstacle to offering lightning fast connections.
+Apparently, the server list is not an obstacle to offering lightning fast connections.

 VyprVPN is particularly good for users in countries where VPN-blocking is commonplace – China, Russia, Turkey, Iran, etc. Their Chameleon protocol prevents blocking and throttling efforts, eliminating the risk of making a long-term investment.

 Vypr will also let you get your hands on most geo-blocked content.
 This includes unrestricted access to popular streaming platforms like Netflix, BBC iPlayer, Amazon Prime, HBO, Hulu, etc. We can’t, however, recommend VyprVPN for those who want to torrent, simply because Golden Frog frowns upon it and will cancel your account if they receive a complaint.